liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/07-security.markdown

 setup above.

 The certificate and key files referenced here are the same ones used on the Elasticsearch server.
-Copy them to the @product@ server and update their paths in the configuration accordingly.
+Copy them to the @sharepoint@ server and update their paths in the configuration accordingly.

 Enable authentication by setting `requiresAuthentication` to `true` and providing the